 Data and data quality are no longer a domain of IT, DBAs, or “data geeks.”
 Those days are over.
 People looked at data quality as a technical discipline because the tools weren’t user-friendly or were only usable through highly technical methods.
 It is no longer the case.

-Now that the business has a much better understanding of data quality and its importance, it's safe to say that data quality is viewed as a business function, i.e., something necessary for proper business operations.
+Now that the business has a much better understanding of the importance of data quality, it's safe to say that data quality is viewed as a business function, i.e., something necessary for proper business operations.
 Advanced organizations now implant data quality specialists (or data stewards) within specific lines of business, product teams, or teams responsible for business innovation.

 It is great to have new champions for data in the C-suite represented by Chief Data Officers, but the interest doesn’t end with them anymore.
-Data quality is now on the agenda of CFOs, CEOs, CMOs, Chief Digital Officers, and VPs of Product.
+Starting a data quality campaign is now on the agenda of CFOs, CEOs, CMOs, Chief Digital Officers, and VPs of Product.

-This greater awareness of data quality and its benefits has slowly brought a change in scale for data quality programs.
+This greater awareness of the importance of data quality and its benefits has slowly brought a change in scale for data quality programs.
 They have gradually grown from single-department initiatives to enterprise programs (usually part of a larger data governance program), and the ratio is quickly increasing.

 The Evolution of Data Quality